sshane/Konverter/README.md

   ```

   Always double check that predictions are working correctly before deploying the model.
-- Batch prediction with SimpleRNN layers
+- Batch prediction with SimpleRNN (and possibly all RNN) layers

   Currently, the converted model has no way of determining if you're feeding a single prediction or a batch of predictions, and it will fail to give the correct output.
 Support will be added soon.